 - Wrapping Up!

-As promised, KitchenUnder100.Com brings you top performing microwaves with stainless steel body that are highly affordable.
-If you are in a hurry below comparison table will help you in quick decision making.
+As promised, KitchenUnder100.Com brings you top performing microwaves with stainless steel body that are budget friendly and highly affordable.
+If you are in a hurry, below comparison table will help you in quick decision making.

 |5.
 Hamilton Beach